 Your own personal taxes are complicated enough, but as a business owner, it’s a whole new ballgame.
 Your business’ structure is one of the most significant determinants of the administrative burden created by your tax obligations.
 Many businesses will undergo restructuring as they grow and change when circumstances allow.

 In most cases, the business’ income is also a key determinant of tax paid.
 Income tax rates are constantly in flux.
 Companies are generally subject to a flat 30% income tax rate, while this is lower for small businesses.
-The small business tax rate will continue to fall from 27.5% to 25% over the next two years.
+The small business tax rate for the FY2022 moving forward is now 25%.
 The ATO provides critical resources on this and other related topics.
 Many find working with a tax professional to be essential when trawling through highly technical tax information.

 With masses of information available, it can be difficult to know where to start when considering your business’ structure and tax obligations.
 Consider the following as a starting point to developing insight into this area: